-Sprinkled with love, accompanied with a cause, and created with passion, here are the awe-inspiring stories of 3 women who dared to create something of their own and took the food & beverage industry by storm.
+Sprinkled with love, accompanied with a cause, and created with passion.
+Here are the awe-inspiring stories of three superwomen in F&B industry.
+They dared to create something of their own and took the food & beverage industry by storm.

 Jaswantiben Jamnadas Popat

 Crispy, light, and the perfect accompaniment to every Indian middle-class’s household’s thali, the one, and only “Lijjat papad” dominated the 90’s.
 This desi snack which was started with a meager INR 80 is the brainchild of Jaswantiben Jamnadas Popat and her 6 sisters.